-Formally, let trans be the transcript of the commit-with-extract execution of Phase 1, and let d be the decommitment message that P would send to V in the decommit phase of the commitwith-extract scheme.
-Then, P proves the NP-statement that there exists a value d such that (trans, d) defines the value w, and $(x, w) \in R^{.12}$
+Formally, let trans be the transcript of the commit-with-extract execution of Phase 1, and let d be the decommitment message that P would send to V in the decommit phase of the commit-with-extract scheme.
+Then, P proves the NP-statement that there exists a value d such that (trans, d) defines a value w, such that $(x, w) \in \mathbb{R}^{11}$ polynomial-time extractor and a strict polynomial-time simulator.
+If the system used in Phase 2 has an expected polynomial-time simulator, then the resulting protocol will have a strict polynomialtime knowledge-extractor but an expected polynomial-time simulator.

-In Phase 2, we use a zero-knowledge argument system with a strict polynomial-time simulator, so that the resulting protocol will be a zero-knowledge argument of knowledge with both a strict polynomial-time extractor and a strict polynomial-time simulator.
-If the system used in Phase 2 has an expected polynomial-time simulator, then the resulting protocol will have a strict polynomial-time knowledge-extractor but an expected polynomial-time simulator.
+In Phase 2, we use a zero-knowledge argument system with a strict polynomial-time simulator, so that the resulting protocol will be a zero-knowledge argument of knowledge with both a strict